webdev-cals-arizona-edu/vueaflet/README.md

 ----------

 ### Events
-Common events are emitted from each layer and available on a global `bus` called VueafletBus.
+Common events are emitted from each layer and available on a global `bus` called `VueafletBus`.
 Please look at the source code for each layer component to find out which events are currently supported.
+Documentation for `VueafletBus` coming soon.
 Here are a couple examples:
 ```
 <template>
   <div class="map-container">